Earlham School of Religion Board of Advisors

 She and her husband, Duane, have a combined family of nine children and fifteen grandchildren.
 Lavona’s five children all graduated from Earlham College.

-Ellie Bewley graduated from Earlham in 1969 and then attended the University of Southern California and received an MA in physical education.
-She taught high school physical education and U.S. government for 5 years, and then was employed by Rio Hondo Community College in Whittier, Ca., where for 35 years she taught physical education courses in health and fitness and coached the women’s tennis team.
-For the last twenty years at Rio Hondo she served as the Dean of physical education and health science, and was the athletic director for men’s and women’s programs.
+Ellie Bewley EC ’69 attended the University of Southern California and received an MA in Physical Education.
+She taught high school physical education and U.S. government for 5 years, and then was employed by Rio Hondo Community College in Whittier, Ca. for 35 years.
+She taught physical education courses in health and fitness and coached the women’s tennis team.
+For the last twenty years at Rio Hondo, she served as the Dean of Physical Education and Health Science, and was the Athletic Director for men’s and women’s programs.

-She has been a member of First Friends, Whittier for 60 years, has clerked the Personnel and Nominating committees, and has served on the Finance and Trustees committees.
-While previously serving on the Earlham Board, she chaired the Education and Nominating committees.
+Ellie has been a member of First Friends, Whittier for 60 years, currently serves as Clerk, clerked the Personnel and Nominating committees, and served on the Finance and Trustees committees.
+While serving on the Earlham Board previously, she chaired the Education and Nominating committees.
+Ellie has given 24 years of service to the Earlham Board of Trustees.

 Bill Eagles describes himself as an eastern North Carolina farm boy who has ended up practicing law for over thirty years in North Carolina, the District of Columbia, and Arkansas.
 He studied agriculture at NC State, higher education at UNC-Chapel Hill, and law at Wake Forest University.
 He has represented colleges and universities, worked as director of institutional research at a public HBCU, and taught in college and law school.
 He is a member of the corporation of Haverford College.